cloud-custodian/cloud-custodian/tools/ops/azure/devops-flow/README.md

 In order to use these pipelines directly, you must use a repository in Azure DevOps, however the steps in both of the pipelines can easily be ported to the format of other build providers.
 If you do not have an existing project, [Create a Project in Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops) before continuing on.

 The other needed Azure resource is a storage account with a container to store the policy files.
 If you follow the directions for hosting Cloud Custodian in a container in Azure, this account will already be created.
-Otherwise please follow the instructions in `docs/source/azure/configuration/containerhosting.rst`.
+Otherwise, [Create a Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal) and then [Create a Container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) to hold policy files.

 Remember: For a policy to be executed in a container instance of c7n the mode must be set to either "container-periodic" or "container-event"